billyBillLiu/airbnb-review-dashboard/README.md

 > - 📋 Utilize sentiment analysis to classify each review's emotion
 > - 🚧 Add a button to allow user to classify sentiment of a listing's reviews
 > - 🚧 Display the sentiment in the review
-> - 🚧 Allow the user to flip the listing container around to show more information about the listing
 > - 🚧 Allow user to filter by sentiment
 > - 🚧 Add a bar graph showing sentiment counts
 > -